 But now you might be wondering—what does the email template look like?
 Did we rewrite the old content?
 And have these changes had an impact on the open rate?

 Don’t worry, I wouldn’t leave with just a half of the picture!
-In the next article, I’ll give insight into the content itself, and I’ll tell you more about the particular changes we made in order to get higher open and interaction rates.
-Stay tuned!
+Check out my next article, where I share insight into the content itself, and tell you more about the particular changes we made in order to get higher open and interaction rates.

 Think our solution is too complicated?
 Have a better way of doing it?
 Don’t be shy—I’d love to hear your thoughts.
 Leave them in the comments!